CafeVariomeUoL/cv3-docs/Writerside/topics/beacon-integration.md

 # Beacon Integration

 The Beacon API is a simple data discovery tool that allows someone to search genomic and biomedical data worldwide.
-It's developed by a community lead by GA4GH (Global Alliance for Genomics and Health), and is widely adopted by many research groups, biobanks and data repositories.
+It's developed by a community lead by GA4GH (Global Alliance for Genomics and Health), and has been widely adopted by many research groups, biobanks and data repositories.

 ## Motivation

-Beacon protocol is relatively mature, and has a very large user base among data controllers and researches that wish to make others discover on their data.
-Previously with Cafe Variome V2, we also experimented with the Beacon protocol, by trying to use it to discover data from multiple sources.
-It's proven to be useful, and providing a service-agnostic way to discover data.
+Beacon protocol is relatively mature, and has a very large user base among data controllers and researches that wish to allow others to perform discovery queries on their data.
+Querying via the beacon protocol was experimentally implemented in Cafe Variome V2, by trying to use it to permit data discovery from multiple sources.
+This feature has proven to be useful, and provides a service-agnostic way to discover data.

 In CV3, we decided to take the support for Beacon one step further, by allowing CV3 to act as a Beacon resource as well.
-This means that CV3 can expose its data to the Beacon network, and allow others to discover data that resides in CV3.
+This means that CV3 can expose its data to the Beacon network, and allow others to discover data that reside in CV3.
 With this two-way support and its own decentralised network, CV3 can act as a bridge between multiple Beacon instances and other protocols, and maximise the discoverability of the data.

 ## Features